 Back to Top

 - U.S. Federal Roundtables.
-CODE has held more than two dozen Roundtables and Workshops with the White House and federal agencies focusing on topics including medical research and health care, energy and the environment, and the federal data strategy.
+CODE has held more than two dozen Roundtables and Workshops with the White House and Federal agencies focusing on topics including medical research and health care, energy and the environment, and the Federal data strategy.
 They can cover the use of an individual agency’s data, cross-cutting topics and issues that involve multiple agencies, or federal data policy across the government.
-These Roundtables often involve participants from state and local governments to address how their data programs can best work together with federal programs.
+CODE has had a particular focus on Roundtables for health data sharing, including Roundtables on specific diseases or health conditions, on general data sharing principles, and on the social determinants of health.
+These Roundtables often involve participants from state and local governments to address how their data programs can best work together with Federal programs.

 CODE now hosts most of our Federal Roundtables virtually.
 Each of our Roundtables typically includes a number of associated activities and publications:

 - A Briefing Paper that provides a landscape analysis of current work and challenges in the field

 - A public Webinar, livestreamed and recorded for later viewing, with keynote addresses from Federal leaders, and lightning talks on data applications